What is Language mentoring?

 So I am not a bad teacher after all!

 When I realized all these differences between polyglots and most people learning a language, it hit me.
 This is it!
 This is the reason why I cannot give my students in classes what I experience with my own language learning.
 This is why people attend courses, change schools and teachers without any visible results even after years!
 It’s because I cannot in fact teach them languages.
-They can only learn by themselves by:
+I believe you can only learn languages well if you:

 And so the four basic pillars of my language learning philosophy came into existence.